 - Employers may search Facebook, LinkedIn and Twitter accounts looking for information before a job interview.
 If you tweet or blog make sure you include a disclaimer that your views do not reflect those of your school or employer, unless you are tweeting on behalf on your employer.
-If you have a Facebook, or other socialmedia account, remove content you would not wish a current or future employer to see. - If you are considering setting up a blog or departmental social-media account, you must discuss this with your employer first. - Parents, carers, colleagues and pupils may access your profile and activities.
-If they consider the information inappropriate they could complain to your employer.
+If you have a Facebook, or other social media account, remove content you would not wish a current or future employer to see. - If you are considering setting up a blog or departmental social media account, you must discuss this with your employer first. - Parents, carers, colleagues and pupils may access your profile and activities.
+If they consider the information inappropriate they could complain to your employer. - Be aware of and act within the guidelines of your school or employer's social media policies.
+Be mindful of any monitoring that may be carried out by your school or institution. - If you are responsible for IT or social networking in your school or institution make sure you have an IT and/or social media policy in place with signifigant guidance about social networking for both staff, students and pupils. - Do not make disparaging or offensive comments about your employer or colleagues anywhere on line.
+This may be deemed as bullying, harassment and may result in disciplinary action - Ensure that any comments and/or images you post could not be deemed defamatory, offensive or in breach of copyright or intellectual property legislation.

-- Be aware of and act within the guidelines of your school or employer's social media policies.
-Be mindful of any monitoring that may be carried out by your school or institution. - If you are responsible for IT or social networking in your school or institution, make sure you have an IT and/or social-media policy in place with significant guidance about social networking for both staff, students and pupils. - Do not make disparaging or offensive comments about your employer or colleagues anywhere online.
-This may be deemed as bullying, harassment and may result in disciplinary action. - Ensure that any comments and/or images you post could not be deemed defamatory, offensive or in breach of copyright or intellectual property legislation. - Before posting images of students or their work online, check your school's policy on the sharing of such images and check that photographic consent has been agreed, with both parents and pupils. - Do not post any student's examination work on any social-media platform.
-Posting of student's examination coursework can contravene guidelines and will put at risk your student achieving the award. - Be aware that other users could post and tag a photograph of you on social-media forums where you are named.
-If you find inappropriate references to yourself on Facebook or other platforms you should contact the user and ask for them to be removed. - Do not publish your date of birth or postal address on social media. - We also recommend that you do not publish your email address on social media. - Trolling or cyber bullying is an issue across all social media.
+- Before posting images of students or their work online, check your school's policy on the sharing of such images and check that photographic consent has been agreed, with both parents and pupils. - Be aware than other users could post and tag a photograph of you on social media forums where you are named.
+If you find inappropriate references to yourself on Facebook you should contact the user and ask for them to be removed. - Do not publish your date of birth or postal address on social media. - Trolling or cyber bullying is an issue across all social media.
 If you are aware of or a victim of trolling seek immediate advice and guidance from your employer.